 - Join with other federal offices and facilities in your region.

 A GreenGov Initiative

-Federal Collaboration Across the United States
+Federal Collaboration Across

 A Spotlight Community demonstrates the benefit of a federal entity working with its neighbors, including local governments, area businesses, and non-profit organizations, to improve fleet management, increase renewable energy production and use, or enhance water conservation.

 TOPIC: Federal Electronics Stewardship and EPEAT – Transitions and Updates